moneysupermarket/component-metadata-codebase-template/README.md

+# Repo Has Moved

+This repo has moved to https://github.com/kronicle-tech/kronicle-metadata-codebase-template

 # Component Metadata Template

 This repo contains a template for adding a `component-metadata.yaml` file to a component's own codebase repo.